SonarSource/sonar-custom-plugin-example/README.md

   ```
 * `npm test` to start watching your files for changes, and run tests accordingly.
 * `npm run build` to build your front-end code.
-  Usually, you will not need to call this; instead, this should be part of your package-building process.
+  You should not usually need to call this; instead, it should be part of your package-building process.
   See Back-end > Building above.

 ### Building